 |Browser||Minimum Version Required|

-If a Perspective Session loses its connection to the Ignition Gateway, a message like the one shown below will be immediately displayed on the upper right-hand corner of the Session:
+If a Perspective Session loses its connection to the Ignition Gateway, a message will immediately display on the upper right-hand corner of the Session to inform a user of the lost connection status and the time of connection loss.

-The message will outline the time the connection was lost, and the Session itself will continuously attempt to reconnect to the Gateway.
+The Session itself will continuously attempt to reconnect to the Gateway.
 When the connection between the Session and the Gateway is re-established, your Session will resume its normal operation.
 If the project associated with the Session is somehow deleted, the Session will fail to reconnect because its source project is missing.
 A project can be manually deleted or overwritten by a Gateway restore.